Rajath2005/joy-of-computing-python/README.md

-# The Joy of Computing using Python - NPTEL Course Code
+# The Joy of Computing using Python - NPTEL

 ![Course Banner](Outputs/External/user_image.png)